All case studies

 The model analyzed the raw data and logically grouped scattered discussions based on shared article links and core topics.
 This preserved the contextual richness of the human conversations while organizing them into coherent, unified threads.

 Once the discussions were logically grouped, the data was passed through a lightweight formatting script.
 This step required no additional AI processing.
-The script simply converted the grouped data into a strict, LLaMA-compatible prompt-and-answer format.
-The output was a clean JSON Lines (JSONL) file, precisely structured to match the ingestion requirements of Aquin's Dataset Inspector.
+The script converted the grouped data into a strict, LLaMA-compatible prompt-and-answer format.
+The output was a clean JSON Lines (JSONL) file structured to match the ingestion requirements of Aquin's Dataset Inspector.

-Finally, the formatted JSONL file was uploaded into Aquin.
-The Dataset Inspector automatically processed the entries through its predefined evaluation pipelines
+Finally, the formatted JSONL file was uploaded into Aquin, where the Dataset Inspector automatically processed the entries through its predefined evaluation pipelines.

 6.Process Views